martinbaker/xtextadd/macro/readme.md

 <p>Xtext is a very powerful way to create a project IDE from a grammar but I would like some additional capabilities.
 I will put some small demonstrator projects here in the hope of persuading the Xtext team to include these capabilities in Xtext.</p>
 <p>On this site a have added some small stand-alone projects with capabilities that I would like to see built-in to Xtext. </p>
 <h3>Macro</h3>
-<p>I would like better support to help DSLs that require macros.</p>
+<p>I would like better support to help DSLs that contain macros.</p>
 <p>Note: I had a look at <a href="https://github.com/eclipse/xtext/tree/master/plugins/org.eclipse.xtend.lib.macro">xtend implementation of macros</a> and it looks very complicated, I am looking for something very simple which can be customised for different DSLs.</p>
 <p>I have drafted an implementation <a href="https://github.com/martinbaker/xtextadd/tree/master/macro">here</a>, which partly works, but there are some issues which I think need some changes to Xtext. </p>
 <p>This code runs between the lexer and the parser, this is similar to the <a href="https://bugs.eclipse.org/bugs/show_bug.cgi?id=451838">support for Python-like syntax request</a>, so I think it is worth at least considering this at the same time.</p>